 The Quality of Life Foundation was set up by design champion and industry leader, Professor Sadie Morgan OBE.
 She became frustrated with our inability to create homes and communities that are built for the long-term at scale.
 She felt there was a need to focus the debate around people, their health and wellbeing, and to involve both developers and the general public in how their homes and communities are created.

-Throughout, we are seeking ways to engage with the public to understand sentiments at a community level, and to create a system whereby the public can assess individual developments based on its impact on their quality of life.
+Throughout, we have sought ways to engage with the public to understand sentiments at a community level, and to create a system whereby the public can assess individual developments based on its impact on their quality of life.

 We will work with developers, local authorities and housing associations to demonstrate how adopting our framework will create long-term social and economic benefits.